ded/Kizzy/README.markdown

 Kizzy - a Local Storage Utility
 -------------------------------

-Kizzy is a small, cross-browser, JavaScript local storage utility.
+Kizzy is a light-weight, cross-browser, JavaScript local storage utility.
 It utilizes the HTML5 localStorage api when available, as well as Internet Explorer's persistent XML store — wrapped up in a easy to use, memcached-like interface.
 When neither of these features are available (unlikely), it falls back to an in-browser object store.

 It looks like this